Fiona Arrigo is internationally acclaimed as a profoundly intuitive healer, mentor and life teacher, acknowledged as a leader in her field.

 Prior to founding The Arrigo Programme, Fiona co-launched Stop the World in 1990, the first alternative health retreat in the UK.
 Stop the World built a reputation for excellence in its field and Fiona's work became widely acknowledged.
 From 1984 to 2006 she ran a private practice in London as well as individual and group programmes in Ireland, alongside giving lectures and seminars.
 She is also a mother of two children.

-With her interest in women's health and well-being, Fiona has chosen this year to work with the charity 28 Too Many.
+With her interest in women's health and well-being, Fiona has chosen to work with the charity 28 Too Many.
 In view of her dedication to this, Fiona has received the honour of being made an Ambassador with 28 Too Many, forming a partnership to donate from profits and support their work to end female genital mutilation (FGM).
 28 Too Many's primary focus is on research and enabling local initiatives to end FGM in the 28 African countries where it is practised and across the diaspora.